digithrone/openobserve-python-handler/README.md

 <table><tr><th>
 </th></tr></table>

+Disclaimer: This project is based on https://github.com/logzio/logzio-python-handler/ code snapshot taken on 15.2.2024.

 This is a Python handler that sends logs in bulk over HTTPS to OpenObserve service.
 The handler uses a subclass named OpenObserveSender (which can be used without this handler as well, to ship raw data).
 The OpenObserveSender class opens a new Thread, that consumes from the logs queue.
 Each iteration (its frequency of which can be configured by the logs_drain_timeout parameter), will try to consume the queue in its entirety.